-- 500 acres originally developed by the Army (as part of Camp Upton) and still used for offices and other operational buildings - 200 acres occupied by large, specialized research facilities - 550 acres used for outlying facilities, such as the Sewage Treatment Plant, research agricultural fields, housing - facilities, and fire breaks - 400 acres of roads, parking lots, and connecting areas - 200 acres occupied by the Long Island Solar Farm - Approximately 3,400 acres, which is mostly wooded and represents the native pine barrens ecosystem.
+- 500 acres originally developed by the Army (as part of Camp Upton) and still used for offices and other operational buildings - 200 acres occupied by large, specialized research facilities - 520 acres used for outlying facilities, such as the Sewage Treatment Plant, research agricultural fields, housing facilities, and fire breaks - 400 acres of roads, parking lots, and connecting areas - 200 acres occupied by the Long Island Solar Farm - Approximately 3,400 acres, which is mostly wooded and represents the native pine barrens ecosystem.

-The major scientific facilities at BNL are briefly described below.
-All of the research and support facilities must undergo periodic environmental reviews as part of BNL's Environmental Management Program.
+All research and support facilities at the Laboratory must undergo periodic environmental reviews as part of BNL's Environmental Management Program.
+BNL's major scientific facilities are briefly described.